 Early in the season you can find them, as they travel in same sex flocks, in open fields or edge cover areas.
 Once you find them, you have various options.
 The most common strategy for this time of year is a scatter and call back technique.
 I would take issue with this approach; it makes no sense to scare turkeys away after you finally find them.
 You have to wait another hour or so before they come back and sometimes the turkeys never return.

 My recommendation is a hybrid strategy, which maximizes your chance of success.
-Once you spot the turkeys in a field, try to stalk them using a hybrid blind/shield.
+Once you spot the turkeys in a field, try to stalk them using a Hunting Shield.
 Contrary to popular perception, these birds are easier to approach in open fields as they tend to be more relaxed because they have a 360-degree view of their surroundings.
 Moreover, turkeys have monocular vision as their eyes are located on the sides of their head, so they have poor depth perception.
 If you use the right stalking techniques, you can get within shooting range.
 This is what you need to do: While hiding your profile behind the shield, maintain stealth and approach very slowly in straight lines–no up and down or lateral moves.
 Pause for a minute or so if the birds look spooked and then resume your approach until you’re within range.

 If by any chance you’re busted by the turkeys, no worries– sit against a tree and take cover behind the shield near where you think the birds will be and try to call them in.
 Since you have not scattered them by running into the field screaming like a mad man, they will come back fairly soon.